 The reading, his first of material for Breakfast of Champions, is from 1970, three years before the book's publication.
 What struck me most strongly is how much he was enjoying himself, laughing throughout at various passages and phrases.
 It's really wonderful to hear an author enjoying himself that much.

 Goodbye, Blue Monday!

 Dial Press, New York, 2006 (1973)

-Chip Heath & Dan Heath, Switch: how to change things when change is hard
+Chip Heath & Dan Heath, Switch

 An excellent exploration of the challenges of change, including some quite inspiring stories of people who overcame the challenges to effect important change.
 Chip Heath is a professor at the Graduate School of Business at Stanford University.
 Dan Heath is a senior fellow at Duke University's Center for the Advancement of Social Entrepreneurship.